 The first group dip:

 So.
-I met up with a Lawyer, an Architect, a Surfer and an Office Manager for an insurance firm on a deserted Scottish Beach for a blether and a skinny dip.
+I met up with a Lawyer, an Architect, a Surfer and an Office Manager from an insurance firm on a deserted Scottish Beach for a blether and a skinny dip.
 At one point it felt like I was in some Film4 comedy as it was such an unlikely scenario to be in.
-(If there are any film producers in the group that could be a story line about people who are longing to live a more Scandinavian lifestyle and the lengths they go to).
+(If there are any film producers reading this it could be a story line about people who are longing to live a more Scandinavian lifestyle and the lengths they go to).
 To overcome the strangeness of the situation as we finally strolled into the water I tried to imagine that I was on holiday Ibiza.... and was doing this as part of someone's crazy idea to cure a hangover in the early hours.

 But, then once in.... and I felt the cold, fresh and revitalising water...
 I began to appreciate the stunning location and relaxed.. and enjoyed the every minute of it.
 Walking back out of the water there was no sense of unnaturalness - it just felt like we'd all been to the gym and were casually walking from the shower back to the locker room.... while continuing to blether.